 Womens: 42mm case - Requires a 16mm band

-Works with Android™ and iPhone
+Works with Android™ and iPhone‡

 Battery life

-Mens’ 42mm and Womens’: 300mAh battery - Up to 1.5 days of mixed use with Ambient off.
-Up to a full day of mixed use with Ambient on.
+300mAh battery - Up to 1.5 days of mixed use with Ambient off.
+Up to a full day

 Wireless charging